Laney Nielson

 In-person

-Once you’ve networked with family and friends, approach local librarians and teachers.
-Author of 38 children's books and a retired school librarian, Marci Peschke, highly recommends school visits.
+Once you’ve networked with family and friends, contact local librarians and teachers.
+Marci Peschke, author of 38 children's books and a retired school librarian, highly recommends school visits.

 "Librarians are a tight-knit group and they share ideas.
 If you visit one school in a district you may get more bookings.
 Always take your business cards and leave some.
 Specifically, ask the librarian to share them with other librarians and recommend you.
 It sounds simple, but they are busy so they might not think of promoting you," Marci says.

-If you're looking for an introduction, middle-grade author Murray Richter suggests offering a book as a donation to the school library, and then using that as an opportunity to schedule an author visit.
+If you're looking for an introduction, middle-grade author Murray Richter suggests donating a book to the school library, and then using that as an opportunity to schedule an author visit.
 "This has helped create sales before and during the visit.
 I also always ask for referrals after the author visit, those librarians really know each other!”
 Murray says.
 As you build your reputation among educators, more doors will open.
 Reviews and awards help open those doors too!

-One way to appeal to educators is to make connections between your book and the school’s curriculum.
+Appeal to educators by connecting your book with the school’s curriculum.
 Take a look at your state’s standards and see how to position your book to address their learning objectives.
 The more value you can add during an author’s visit, the better.

 From library association conferences to teacher workshops, position yourself where educators can find you.
 If you’re traditionally published, see if your publisher will set up a book signing, or perhaps, you want to propose a presentation or participate in a panel discussion.

 For all authors, check out NerdCamps to see if there’s an upcoming event in your area.
-Here teachers, librarians, authors, and illustrators come together to share their love of reading, writing, and books.
+Teachers, librarians, authors, and illustrators come together to share their love of reading, writing, and books.

 Online